-- Convicted persons suffering from mental disease;
+- Convicted persons who have mental diseases

-- Imprisoned persons suffering from mental disease; and
+- Imprisoned persons suffering from mental disorders

-- Emergency Hospitalization - Often referred to as a "psychiatric hold," this typically involves a limited confinement in response to a crisis for evaluation purposes.
+- Emergency Hospitalization - A "psychiatric hold" that involves short-term confinement during a crisis for evaluation purposes

 - Outpatient Civil Commitment - Often referred to as "mandated" or "assisted" outpatient treatment (AOT), this involves court-ordered mental health treatment

 Standards for Treatment and Confinement

 Standards for involuntary treatment and confinement vary from state to state.
 The Federal Civil Rights of Institutionalized Persons Act of 1980 (CRIPA) protects patients' rights in state institutions.